-Secure a selfie at The Bean, then lace up your skates at the Maggie Daley Park for a unique winter experience.
+Lace up your skates at Maggie Daley Park for a unique winter experience.
 Skating with family and friends across this winding, ice-covered path with the city skyline as a backdrop is sure to result in cherished memories.
 Just remember to make reservations beforehand.

 When it gets dark, head down the Chicago Riverwalk to catch Art on the MART, a 25-story video installation that takes over the side of the Merchandise Mart.
 During the holiday season, you can expect Nutcracker-inspired projections by Joffrey Ballet.